-In 2022 the Maitland-Newcastle Diocese took the decision to transition San Clemente to a Stage 4-6 Catholic College from 2026 and significant planning continued to be undertaken for this exciting development.
-Progress has been made in the areas of Capital Works planning, design and production of an alternative student uniform and staffing projections moving forward to Years 11 and 12 at San Clemente.
+In 2022 the Maitland-Newcastle Diocese determined that San Clemente would transition to a Stage 4 to Stage 6 Catholic College, beginning with the first Year 11 (Preliminary) cohort in 2026.
+Planning continued throughout 2024 for this exciting development.
+Progress was made in the areas of Capital Works, design and production of a senior student uniform and increased staffing to cater for a broad subject offering for Years 11 and 12 at San Clemente.
+A significant refurbishment of the site will commence in 2025 in preparation for Day 1 of Year 11 in 2026.